bremus/datasciencecoursera-4/README.md

 datasciencecoursera
 ===================

-Repo for the specialization course on Data Science in Coursera
+Repo for the course "The Data Scientist’s Toolbox" on the Data Science specialization in Coursera.